fexell/Felix-CSS-Lib/README.md

 .flfo,
 .fl-fo,
 .flexfo,
-.flex-4
+.flex-4,
+.five-flex, /* 5 *&
+.fif,
+.fifl,
+.fi-fl,
+.fiflex,
+.flex-five,
+.flfi,
+.fl-fi,
+.flexfi,
+.flex-5
 ```
-All the flex options (flex: <number>).
-Multiple for each to give more choices.
+All the flex options (`flex: <number>`).
+Multiple for each to give more choices and fallbacks.

 `.flexbox-left, .fbox-left` - The justify content for flex.
 Can changed "left" into: right, center, space-between and/or space-around.